fgl27/smarttv-twitch/README.md

 The application fully supports all 4k and 1080p Samsung TVs released in 2016 or later.
 For TVs released in 2015 or earlier, the SmartHub menu is different from the images below and may not fully support all Twitch Live Streams and some VoD streams.
 ![Live](https://fgl27.github.io/smarttv-twitch/screenshot/smarthub.jpeg)

-Full support for all 2015 TVs is not possible as the TV firmware doesn't support it, Samsung doesn't seem to care and may have removed the featuring intentionally (as the features simply stopped working), a discussion about it was done in an issue from a repository that is no longer available, the final answer from Samsung can be read here [Samsung final answer about 2015 TV](https://fgl27.github.io/smarttv-twitch/screenshot/etc/samsung_final.png) it summarize what happened from their side.
+Full support for all 2015 TVs is not possible as the TV firmware doesn't support it, Samsung doesn't seem to care and may have removed the features intentionally (as the features simply stopped working), a discussion about it was done in an issue from a repository that is no longer available, the final answer from Samsung can be read here [Samsung final answer about 2015 TV](https://fgl27.github.io/smarttv-twitch/screenshot/etc/samsung_final.png) it summarizes what happened from their side.

 In doubt [open a issue](https://github.com/fgl27/smarttv-twitch/issues/new/choose)